 I am happy to accept a self-referral from parents who have concerns but it is often helpful for a child to be referred by the family’s General Practitioner or another specialist such as a Psychologist, Speech & Language therapist, Occupational Therapist or educational professional.

 This is because Health Insurance companies often require a doctor referral and because background professional information about the child is often essential.
 It’s also important to make sure that I am the right person to see the child.

 The child’s GP plays a key role in overall care and if needed, onward referral and continuing medical treatment.
 GP involvement at the outset often results in better after-care.

-I see patients by appointment at 127 Harley Street on the first and third Friday, and the second Tuesday, of the month.
+I see patients by appointment at 35 Great James Street but currently consult by video platform.
 I don’t ordinarily take phone calls out of office hours or do home or school visits.

 Assessment & Diagnosis:

 Developmental disorders, such as ADD/ADHD, Autistic Spectrum & Dyspraxia, are clusters of overlapping and inter related problems.
 The vast majority of children will have a mixed picture of strengths and difficulties and many will have two or three additional problems.
 Children rarely fit a ‘textbook’ diagnostic description so a detailed assessment is essential.

 So, before the appointment I will usually ask for certain background information in the form of a school report or questionnaires for teachers and/or parents or carers, as well as reports from previous assessments (such as those from psychologists or therapists).
 Sometimes parents prefer not to involve the child’s school and I understand there can be difficult situations.
 However, it is important to say that without another independent opinion of the child (even if there are conflicting viewpoints!) it might be difficult to arrive at a firm diagnosis on the first appointment.